vinhowe/venture/README.md

 # README #

-The Venture Game project by Oxide Arts
+Repository for the Venture game project by Oxide Arts.

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Venture is currently in pre-alpha version 0.1.5.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###